Restore Function and Comfort to Your Smile

 • Your goals and lifestyle:

-Some people choose restorative care to improve eating, reduce sensitivity, or feel more confident when speaking or smiling.
+Some people choose restorative care to improve eating, reduce sensitivity, or feel more at ease when speaking or smiling.

 • The type of restoration recommended: